 Poland drifting further into EU legal limbo

-The fact the Polish justice minister has "unfettered, unreviewable, and non-transparent discretion" on jobs for judges undermines judicial independence, an EU legal expert has said.
+The fact the Polish justice minister has "unfettered, unreviewable, and non-transparent discretion" on jobs for judges undermined judicial independence, an EU legal expert has said.

-This "appears to go way beyond what could be considered reasonable and necessary to ensure the smooth functioning of, and workflow within, the national judicial structure," Michael Bobek an advocate general at the EU Court of Justice (ECJ) in Luxembourg said on Thursday (20 May).
+This "appears to go way beyond what could be considered reasonable and necessary to ensure the smooth functioning of, and workflow within, the national judicial structure," Michael Bobek, an advocate general at the EU Court of Justice (ECJ) in Luxembourg, said on Thursday (20 May).

 Join EUobserver today